Affiliate links on Android Authority may earn us a commission. Learn more.

 1Weather is about as complete of a weather app as you can find.
 It comes with all kinds of stuff, including current conditions, forecasts, radar, predictions, fun facts about meteorology, graphs, and even a sun and moon tracker.
 The design is also gorgeous, and the app includes fairly decent and somewhat configurable widgets.

-There is a single $1.99 in-app purchase to remove advertising.
+You can remove advertising with in-app purchases.
 However, all the features are available in the free version, and the ads are inoffensive, so it’s largely worth buying it.
 You can also check out our list of the best weather apps if you want an alternative.
-We also quite like AccuWeather, especially since AccuWeather’s redesign in mid-2020.
+We also quite like AccuWeather, especially since that app’s redesign in mid-2020.

 Price: Free